Menu

 The Sea Rivers Association sold 5+ acres of the land that’s now Rexhame Beach to the town in 1950.
 Two years later the public beach opened.
 A housing boom commenced after 1963 when the Southeast Expressway was extended to Marshfield.
 The Rexhame area is now bursting with summer cottages, many of which have been converted to year-round homes.

-At the height of storm, a surge on the river washed right over the beach between Humarock’s Third and Fourth Cliffs, and out to sea.
+At the height of storm, a surge on the river washed over the beach between Humarock’s Third and Fourth Cliffs, and out to sea.
 It was powerful enough to make a permanent cut in the beach.
-So the outgoing river tides continued to flow through what became known as New Inlet to the sea, and the incoming ocean tide, flowed through there to the river.
+The outgoing river tides continued to flow through what became known as New Inlet to the sea, and the incoming ocean tide, flowed through there to the river.
 Thus, the North River, with its mouth now three miles farther north, became 3 miles shorter!
 And the South River – which originally flowed into the North River at Rexhame – became 3 miles longer.
 The old mouth at Rexhame soon filled in with sand and became part of the beach.
 It’s now the northern portion of the Rexhame Dunes.

 This wasn’t entirely an unwelcome change – at least for some.
 For years there had been a movement to make a cut in the beach between Third and Fourth Cliffs.
 Earlier in the century North River shipbuilders had lobbied for a “new inlet” that would make it easier to sail a newly-constructed ship downstream to the ocean.
-Because of the shallow and winding nature of the waterway, it often took an entire week to get a North River ship out to sea.
-The final few miles of river along Humarock were particularly difficult to navigate, and since this stretch could only accommodate a certain size vessel, it set a limit on the size of the ships that could be built.
-An inlet between Third and Fourth Cliffs, they thought, would alleviate this problem, but when the shipbuilders petitioned the state legislature to fund such a cut their request was denied.
-After a hearing with residents from all of the riverfront towns it was determined that relocating the mouth of the North River would have far too much impact on the other river industries, namely agriculture and salt marsh haying.
+Because the North River was shallow and winding, it often took an entire week to get a ship out to sea.
+The final few miles of river along Humarock were particularly difficult to navigate.
+Since it could only accommodate a certain size vessel, it set a limit on the size of the ships that could be built.
+Could an inlet between Third and Fourth Cliffs alleviate this problem?
+A petition to the state legislature to fund such a cut was denied, as it would have far too much impact on other river industries, namely agriculture and salt marsh haying.

 The opening of the New Mouth affected agriculture, because of increased flooding.
 Fields near the river couldn’t be farmed in the same way, or at all.
 Salinity levels of the marshes increased, salt haying business ceased as more coarse grasses took over, white cedar trees as far as Job’s Landing in Pembroke died.
 You can still see the dead cedars.
 Before the coming of the new mouth, the ocean’s high tides flowed to the North River’s 5,000 acres of salt marsh with the spring tides, only twice each month.
 With the opening of the inlet at Fourth Cliff, the frequency of these high tides increased to twice each day.